But first: What causes shoulder blade stiffness?

 Within your shoulder blade area are a number of muscles, all of which need to have proper function and good mobility in order for fluid upper body movement.
 "That includes your neck and shoulder joint health," says Corinne Croce, DPT, physical therapist and co-founder of Body Evolved.
 "The shoulder blades play a critical role in the health of your rotator cuffs, which consist of four muscles that originate on the blade and insert via a common tendon in the glenohumeral joint."
 She stresses that your rotator cuff is essentially a second core, because its function is "necessary for adequate stability and upper body movement."

-To stretch the shoulder blade muscles out, Owens recommends doing more than foam rolling, static stretching, and booking a massage (because, he explains, these work alongside your muscles, but tightness is typically deeper).
-But certain stretches combined with targeted pressure can really help—keep scrolling for at-home shoulder blade stretches you can do for tension relief.
+To stretch the shoulder blade muscles out, Owens recommends doing more than foam rolling, static stretching, and booking a massage (because he explains, that while these work alongside your muscles, tightness is typically deeper).
+That's not to say shoulder blade stretches aren't beneficial, though.
+Certain stretches combined with targeted pressure can really help.
+To prove it, ahead you'll find eight upper back stretches and scapula exercises that address deep knots in shoulder blades and help to offer instant relief.

 6 shoulder blade stretches and techniques

-1. Thera Cane pressure: To provide targeted pressure that can help break up tightness within the shoulder blade area, Owens recommends using a self-massage tool like the Thera Cane ($30), which you can get on Amazon.
+To provide targeted pressure that can help break up tightness within the shoulder blade area, Owens recommends using a self-massage tool like the Thera Cane ($30), which you can get on Amazon.
+(For a higher-end self-massage tool, consider the Therabody Theragun Relief, $150, the brand's newest, most affordable percussion therapy device.)
 "Any area that you're noticing a dull ache when hunched over, hit it and apply direct pressure into it with something like a Thera Cane," he says.
 Hook the shorter arch on your back in the shoulder blade area, and find the spots that are really tight.

 "Get right next to the vertebrae and down the center, but never touch the vertebrae itself or the spine," he says, noting to work your way out laterally towards the scapula.
 Try to draw a box at the top of the scapula and zigzag back and forth, giving two to three seconds of pressure in each spot before moving to the next.
 Avoid dynamic pressure, since this "can damage the tissue and make you feel worse," says Owens.
 Repeat the same technique on your trapezius muscles too.
 With each area, work both sides so that you have balance within your body.